 NDR Research and Scholarship

 WashULaw is a leading source for NDR research and scholarship.
-In conjunction with the Washington University Journal of Law and Policy, the NDR programs have hosted several “New Directions in Negotiation and Dispute Resolution,” scholarship roundtables to bring to the law school academics and practitioners at the forefront of negotiation and dispute resolution scholarship, teaching, and practice from around the world.
+In conjunction with the Washington University Journal of Law and Policy, the NDR program has hosted several “New Directions in Negotiation and Dispute Resolution,” scholarship roundtables to bring to the law school academics and practitioners at the forefront of negotiation and dispute resolution scholarship, teaching, and practice from around the world.
 WashULaw JD & NDR focused-LLM students are encouraged to attend these roundtables which foster cutting-edge scholarship in the NDR field.
 The “New Directions” series has generated nine volumes, including the most recent on “New Directions in Dispute Resolution and Clinical Education in Response to COVID,” with a tenth scheduled for publication in fall 2022.
 NDR research programming also includes the “International Arbitration and Dispute Resolution Symposium,” which draws presenters and attendees from around the world and which has been cosponsored in recent years with the Whitney R. Harris World Law Institute.

 The School of Law offers students interested in NDR a range of extra-curricular opportunities, such as dispute resolution competitions.
 JD students may also pursue summer internships with agencies and courts overseas through the Global Public Interest Law Initiative, as well as participate in a variety of NDR-related conferences, lectures, and roundtables.